streetwriters/notesnook/README.md

 These are the 4 problems that Notesnook solves:

-1. No compromise on security and user privacy
+1. No compromise on security and user privacy.
-2. No sacrifice on important note taking features (e.g. note locking, PDF exports, organize via notebooks, topics & tags)
+2. No sacrifice on important note taking features (e.g. note locking, PDF exports, organize via notebooks, topics & tags).
 3. Provides a simple, easy to use user interface.
 4. Works exactly the same on all platforms.